 With more than 25 years of non-profit leadership experience, Armilito enjoys building organizations and organizational units from the ground up.
 He is currently the Chief Financial Officer of Building Changes where he oversees Finance, Human Resources and Operations.
 He works closely with the executive and leadership teams to develop strategies and implement programs and systems that help the organization function optimally.
 He has served in leadership capacity in various organizations such as the Metropolitan Museum of Art, American Foundation for the Blind, Alzheimer’s Association, Big Brothers Big Sisters, and other local non-profits.

 Armilito is a licensed Certified Public Accountant in Washington State.
 He finished his BS in Accounting and MBA degrees from City University of Seattle.
 Prior to becoming a Board Member of FCS, he has been involved with the Filipino Community Village Advisory Board since 2015.
-He is currently a Board Member of Seattle Indian Health Board, a former Board Member of International Community Health Services, and the Founding President of the ICHS Foundation.
+He is currently a Board Member of Seattle Indian Health Board and Lavender Rights Project, a former Board Member of International Community Health Services, and the Founding President of the ICHS Foundation.

 Jules is currently a Senior Planner at the Human Services Department of the City of Seattle.
 He has worked in various departments of the City of Seattle with various roles and responsibilities.
 He graduated from the University of Washington with a bachelor’s degree in Social Sciences